What we know about the Trump rally gunman so far - Local News 8

 Another former student at the school, Sarah D’Angelo, remembered Crooks as “a quiet kid, not obviously political or violent in any way.”
 She said the only time he spoke with her was when their class was waiting for their graduation ceremony to start.

-A third classmate, who asked not to be named, agreed that Crooks didn’t stand out, but said that from what she saw, he wasn’t necessarily shy or quiet when he was among “his group of friends in high school that he was close with.”
+A third classmate, who asked not to be named, said that Crooks was very smart, took honors classes, and was shy.
+She said that he had a group of friends who were fairly conservative, some of whom would wear Trump hats.

+“There was definitely chatter about him just looking a little different,” the classmate said of Crooks.
+“Almost a retro nerd vibe.”

+Crooks’ high school experience was interrupted by the pandemic, with students being out of school for months in 2020 and allowed to study remotely after that, the classmate said – and she added that she didn’t recall seeing him much during their sophomore or junior years.

+FBI agents — like Crooks’ former classmates — were still trying to piece together his motives on Sunday.
+Kevin Rojek, the special agent in charge of the FBI’s Pittsburgh field office, said the FBI was working to gain access to Crooks’ phone.
+Investigators believe he acted alone, Rojek said, adding that they had not seen any indication Crooks had mental health issues.

+“We are working hard to determine the sequence of events related to the subject and his movements in the hours, days and weeks prior to the shooting,” Rojek said, while noting that “we’re still very early in this investigation.”

-The gun Crooks used in the shooting was an AR-style weapon, according to a person familiar with the investigation.
-According to law enforcement officials , the gun was traced to Crooks’ father, which helped to determine the gunman’s identity because he was not carrying identification.
+The gun Crooks used was a legally purchased AR-style weapon, Rojek confirmed.
+According to law enforcement officials, the gun was traced to Crooks’ father, which helped to determine the gunman’s identity because he was not carrying identification.

 When reached by CNN late Saturday night, Crooks’ father, Matthew Crooks, said he was trying to figure out “what the hell is going on” but would “wait until I talk to law enforcement” before speaking about his son.
 He could not be reached again on Sunday.